FalkorDB/docs/commands/graph.slowlog.md

+---
+title: "GRAPH.SLOWLOG"
+description: >
+    Returns a list containing up to 10 of the slowest queries issued against the given graph
+---

 Returns a list containing up to 10 of the slowest queries issued against the given graph ID.

 Each item in the list has the following structure: